Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUpgradeFrom2.md

 ### Upgrading the Whole Project
 The "Upgrade Entire Project" option will upgrade all the objects in all the scenes and all the prefabs.
 There is logic to handle animation tracks, script references, and prefab instances.
 It's a major operation and every scene and prefab in the project will be opened and saved multiple times.
 Undo is not supported, so be sure to make a complete backup first.

+Select this option if you have prefabs to upgrade, or in any case other than the simplest of scenes.